mfenniak/exposurenotification-node/README.md

 ## Central Mode

-To use: uncomment the two lines of code for Central apps in index.js.
-Best to only use one at a time or else the data gets confusing, but both do work in parallel.
+To use: run app; this is the only supported mode.

 How it works:

-- Scans for peripheral devices running ABTraceTogether
+- Scans for peripheral devices that are advertising the Exposure Notification BLE service.
-- When it finds one, it performs a "read" operation on the contact tracing characteristic.
+- When it finds one, it lightly decodes the data provided and logs it to the screen.

-Expected behavior: Every time it reads from a peripheral, it should output a message line "peripheral type iPhone has id {...}", with a truncated ID message.
-If this is appearing, then a well-functioning central ABTraceTogether app would successfully record an exposure.
+Expected behavior: Every time it reads from a peripheral, it should output a message line such as "2020-11-17T19:33:39.619Z central/788...984 advertisement v=10111110, txPower=29, rssi=-59, rpi=00e...5d2".
+This indicates that the app received an advertistement, from the peripheral with identified by the code 788...984, containing:

-Unexpected behavior: The id "{...}" should never appear consistently for more than 15 minutes.
-If it does, this means that the peripheral device is not rotating its TempIDs, and it is subject to long-term tracking.

-Unexpected behavior: The message "characteristic returned no data" means that the peripheral is not successfully returning a TempID, and therefore expoure cannot be recorded on the central device.

-## Peripheral Mode

-To use: uncomment the two lines of code for Peripheral apps in index.js.
-Best to only use one at a time or else the data gets confusing, but both do work in parallel.

-How it works:

-- Advertises itself as an ABTraceTogether app
-- Well-functioning central devices should reach out, read from, and write to, the contact tracing characteristic with their IDs

-Expected behavior: Every time a central finds this app, it should perform a "read" followed by a "write".
-The read will be displayed as "onReadRequest received", and the write will be displayed as "central wrote at me, type (iPhone/Android) has id {...}".
-For every ABTraceTogether app in proximity to the desktop, you should see both messages appear frequently.

-Unexpected behavior: The id "{...}" should never appear consistently for more than 15 minutes.
-If it does, this means that the peripheral device is not rotating its TempIDs, and it is subject to long-term tracking.

-Unexpected behavior: Devices in proximity should never stop reading and writing.
-This indicates a failure of some nature on them.
+- a version byte, v=...
+- a transmit power reading of in txPower; this is the measured radiated transmit power of Bluetooth Advertisement packets, and is used to improve distance approximation.
+The range of this field shall be -127 to +127 dBm.
+- a received signal strength indicator labeled as rssi; this is measured in dBm
+- and a rolling proximity code 00e...5d2, which is the code that the device would store for later checks against an exposure key database

 ## License